nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Known Issues
-- The application is unable to read the data text files if they have been edited directly in the wrong decoding format
+- The application is unable to read the data text files if they have been edited directly in the wrong decoding format.
-- For edit price command, special characters can be entered in the price argument
+- The application is unable to detect wrong argument tag, a general incorrect command format will be printed out for wrong argument tag.
+- The application is unable to support unit conversion, hence only ml ang g are accepted as ingredient unit.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Command Summary